darktable-org/dtdocs/content/module-reference/processing-modules/filmic-rgb.md

 capturing (ETTR)
 : In-camera, it is recommended that you use a technique known as "Expose To The Right" (ETTR).
 This means exposing the shot so that the exposure is as bright as possible without clipping the highlights.
 It is called "exposing to the right" because the in-camera histogram should be touching all the way up to the right hand side without peaking at the right hand side (which could indicate clipping).
 This technique ensures you make maximum use of the dynamic range of your camera's sensor.

-: The default auto-exposure metering mode in your camera will normally expose the image so that the average brightness in the image tends towards middle grey.
-Sometimes, for scenes dominated by light tones (e.g. snowy scenes), the camera will underexpose the image to bring those light tones more towards middle grey.
+: The default auto-exposure metering mode in your camera will normally expose the image so that the average brightness in the image tends towards middle gray.
+Sometimes, for scenes dominated by light tones (e.g. snowy scenes), the camera will underexpose the image to bring those light tones more towards middle gray.
 For scenes dominated by dark tones, it may over-expose the image and end up clipping the highlights.
 In such cases you can use the exposure compensation dial in your camera to raise or lower the exposure -- the darktable exposure module can take this into account when processing your image.

 : In some cases, such as for specular highlights reflecting off shiny objects, it may be acceptable to have some clipping, but be aware that any clipped data in your image is irrevocably lost.
 Where data has been clipped, _filmic rgb_ offers a "highlight reconstruction" feature to help mitigate the effects of the clipping and blend it smoothly with the rest of the image.
 The settings for this feature are on the _reconstruct_ tab.
 It is also helpful to know that some cameras offer a "highlight priority" exposure metering mode that can help to maximise exposure while protecting the highlights, and many offer features such as "zebras" or "blinkies" to help alert the photographer when parts of the image are being clipped.